galbismallz/voracious-kimchi/README.md

 Note: I am presently reaching out to teams and people involved in the projects below to get more specific details.
 Consider this wild list as a work-in-progress.
 If I've missed anything (almost guaranteed that I have), please DM me to let me know :)

+### Upcoming projects

+## Mysterious social network type project

+Project story: Seeing this project for the first time was took me back to riding down a waterfall in an Indonesian jungle-- the excitement level was that high.

 ## 50 -> [SoundReact](http://soundreact.surge.sh/)